 - Free scantrons and testing supplies

-- Access to our resource library (including computers, calculators, tablets, laptops, and books that can be used within our STEM Success Center)
+- Access to our resource library (including computers, calculators, tablets, laptops, and textbooks that can be used within our STEM-H Success Center)

 - GRE fee reduction waivers

 All services are free to our program participants!